Kitware/CMake/Help/guide/tutorial/index.rst

 The next test makes use of the ``PASS_REGULAR_EXPRESSION`` test property to verify that the output of the test contains certain strings.
-In this case, verifying that the the usage message is printed when an incorrect number of arguments are provided.
+In this case, verifying that the usage message is printed when an incorrect number of arguments are provided.

 Lastly, we have a function called ``do_test`` that runs the application and